-In your coursework, connections to the ESL classroom are emphasized and you will participate in extensive field experiences and practice.
+In your coursework, connections to the English as a Second Language (ESL) classroom are emphasized and you will participate in extensive field experiences and practice.
 Students spend considerable amounts of time observing and participating in educational settings in addition to attending classes at Hunter.

 This program is for applicants who do not hold New York State teacher certification.

-- Bachelor’s degree with a GPA of at least 3.0 or a master’s degree with a GPA of at least 3.5
+- Bachelor’s degree with a Grade Point Average (GPA) of at least 3.0 or a master’s degree with a Grade Point Average (GPA) of at least 3.5

 - A liberal arts of sciences major or interdisciplinary concentration of at least 30 credits

 - A general education core in liberal arts and sciences to include: 12 credits in a world language other than English documented on a transcript or equivalent credits on a standardized proficiency test such as the College Level Examination Program (CLEP) or the NYU Proficiency Test in Foreign Language, 9 credits in communication and English with at least one course in written analysis and expression and once course in English literature, 9 credits in science and mathematics, with at least one course in math one course in science (a college course in calculus satisfies 6 credits of this requirement), 6 credits in social studies (to include at least one course in history or geography), 3 credits in the arts